daniel-fryze/inteview-medications-app-daniel-fryze/README.md

 Other URLs which can be useful for testing:

-  1 Access to Firebase store service at: https://meds-app-daniel-fryze-firebase-database.firebaseio.com
+1. Access to Firebase store service at: https://meds-app-daniel-fryze-firebase-database.firebaseio.com
   * (login: temporary.mate@gmail.com, password: nothingtoadd7)
-  2 Access to database deployed to Amazon RDS:
+2. Access to database deployed to Amazon RDS:
   * (host: us-cdbr-iron-east-03.cleardb.net, port: 3306, user: bd513f1f4c0069, password: 0da13f37)

+The general testing environments architecture looks as follows:

+?????

 ## How to quickly run the app locally: